 Artist Armando Sosa’s hand-woven, brilliantly colored tapestries and other textiles present themes and images of Guatemala, where he grew up.
 In them, he employs symbols and images derived from dreams and memories of traditional icons and figures, both religious and secular – some dating back to his native Mayan or pre-Columbian heritage, others to actual memories of a Central American childhood.
 Additional visual influences incorporated into his designs include African textiles, European Jacquard patterns and Renaissance tapestry details.
 His tapestries are in the collections of the Newark Museum, the Princeton Public Library, Johnson & Johnson World Headquarters, ad the new Capital Heath Systems Hospital in Pennington, NJ, as well as private collections nationwide.
 In 2004, he was a featured artist of Rutgers University’s “Transcultural New Jersey”, exhibiting his work in museums throughout the state, as well as being featured in the NJN Public Television special “The New America Art” (Jan.
 2005).
 Various awards he has received include “Artist of Exceptional Ability” from the United States Government.

-Christina Stadelmeier approaches her color photography from a fine art perspective.
-Christina earned her MFA in painting from the City University of New York, Queens College and her BA in painting with minor studies in sculpture and printmaking from Philadelphia College of Art (presently the University of the Arts).
-As an Assistant Professor of Fine Art at The University of Chicago, Ms. Stadelmeier taught undergraduate photography, printmaking, drawing and foundation courses and acted as Graduate Thesis Adviser to the MFA Candidates.
-Christina also taught Photography and Foundation courses at Swarthmore College and Foundation courses at Moore College of Art.
-Her fine art color photography has been shown in art galleries, colleges and universities in the US since the late 1970’s.
-Her work is also in the Corporate Collection of Novo Nordisk in Princeton and in the permanent collection of The Mercer County Heritage and Cultural Commission.
+Christina Stadelmeier approaches her color photography from a fine art perspective and is currently creating a fashion forward line of textile designs based on her photography.
+Christina earned her MFA in painting from the CUNY, Queens College and her BFA in painting with minor studies in sculpture and printmaking from Philadelphia College of Art (now UArts).
+Christina has created professional textile prints, jacquard wovens and tapestry designs for Home Furnishings and Fashion Apparel products for clients such as Martha Stewart, Donna Karen, Sean John, Disney flannel bedding and NASCAR bath for boys.
+As an Assistant Professor of Fine Art at The University of Chicago, Christina taught undergraduate photography, printmaking, drawing and foundation courses and acted as Graduate Thesis Adviser to the MFA Candidates and as a Guest Lecturer at Swarthmore College she taught Photography and Foundation art courses.
+Her color photography has been shown in art galleries, colleges and universities in the US since the late 1970’s.
+Her work is in the Corporate Collection of Novo Nordisk and in the permanent collection of The Mercer County Heritage and Cultural Commission.

 Gwen Sylvan has over 20 years of experience as a designer, producer, and director in the field of computer graphics, animation, and new media within a 30-year career in general graphic design, fine arts, and illustration.
 She received a BFA in printmaking and painting from SUNY Buffalo and completed graduate work in computer graphics at NYIT.
 She began working with a focus on printmaking and exhibited in galleries in New Mexico.
 Her career moved into the commercial art and design arena when she began working in computer art and animation.
 After working in the industry for over 25 years, she now teaches art at Piscataway High School.
 Traditional and new media are utilized in her work.